 When it comes to bike storage, there is nothing simpler or more affordable than the classic bike hook.
 While they may not be fancy, bike hooks/hangers like the Impressa Products 4-Pack Bike Hook/Hanger can help you store up to 4 bikes at a fraction of the cost of the competition.
 These heavy-duty rubber-coated steel hooks claim to support up to 100 lbs and can be mounted to the ceiling or the wall to hang your bikes vertically.
-These hooks are incredibly versatile and work with any size and style of bike and can fit tires up to 4-inches in width with a large opening that makes it relatively easy to get wheels/tires in and out.
-Additionally, they may prove useful for organizing other things in your storage space.
+These hooks are incredibly versatile and work with any size or style of bike and can fit tires up to 4-inches in width.
+The hook's large opening makes it relatively easy to get wheels/tires in and out.
+Additionally, they may prove useful for organizing things other than bikes in your storage space.

-The Impresa Bike Hooks mount to your wall or ceiling, and you will need to drill holes into either surface to install them.
+The Impresa Bike Hooks mount to your wall or ceiling, so you will need to drill holes into either surface to install them.
 They also require you to lift the bike to load or unload it on the hook.
 Aesthetically speaking, we feel that they aren't the most attractive storage solution, but for the price, it's hard to complain.
 If you're looking for one of the most cost-effective ways to store your bikes, look no further than the Impresa Products Bike Hooks.